mv2devnul/taglib/README.md

   a RAW-FRAME class that can be subclassed.
 RAW-FRAME simply reads in the frame header, and then the frame "payload" as raw OCTETS.
 * __mp4-atom.lisp:__ Parses MP4 audio files.
-Similar logic to __id-frame.lisp__, but has two main differnces: first, it returns a tree stucture (needed, since, that's how M4A atoms/boxes work, and secondly, has an *atom-skip* class that records the name and position of an atom, but seeks to the next atom rather than reading in contents.
+Similar logic to __id-frame.lisp__, but has two main differnces: first, it returns a tree stucture (needed, since, that's how M4A atoms/boxes work), and secondly, has an *atom-skip* class that records the name and position of an atom, but seeks to the next atom rather than reading in contents.

   As noted in the comments of this file, there are three kinds of "boxes/atoms":